sodocan/sodocan.js/Server/README.md

       functionName:
       context:
       entryID:
-      [additionID:] -- if omitted, we assume we are upvoting an entry [username/ip:] -- not sure what we are doing with this yet, but we probably need a way to stop Lain from just clicking upvote 1,000 times
+      [commentID:] -- if omitted, we assume we are upvoting an entry [username/ip:] -- not sure what we are doing with this yet, but we probably need a way to stop Lain from just clicking upvote 1,000 times
     }